-If you or your spouse are eligible for PSLF, refinance is almost always a really bad idea (see #10).
+If you or your spouse are eligible for PSLF, refinance is almost always a bad idea (see #10).
 You must maintain qualified federal loans in order to maintain eligibility for PSLF.
 Some borrowers unknowingly refinance when they are qualified for PSLF.
 Others aren’t confident in PSLF panning out and refinance.
 Either way, it’s going to cost you.

 And for those who aren’t eligible for PSLF, you have to watch out for bad refinancing deals.
 Many lenders offer student loan refinancing deals that are not in your best interest.
 Do your homework and make sure you understand the options.
-Here is more info on several of the lenders offering student loan refinancing.

 Bad Consolidation Decisions

 Some borrowers fail to consolidate loans they should have consolidated, and others consolidate loans they should have never touched.
 Still others wait to consolidate and miss out on valuable cost savings.
 Either way, consolidation mistakes are very common.